top of page

 Some Personal History Details

 Claire received her BA in Psychology from the University of Michigan, the #2 psych program in the country.
 After meandering through the acting world in New York, and then corporate and legal work, she finally found her way back to healing pursuits, by studying Reiki at The Reiki Arts Continuum, a unique, in-depth two-year program, that no longer exists.
 She became a Reiki Master in 2006, and a Reiki Master Teacher through the International House of Reiki out of Australia in 2007.
 Her training also included certification as a Spiritual Counselor and ordination as an Interfaith Minister.
 She completed training as a Grief Recovery Specialist in 2013 and as a Certified Professional Coach from the International Coach Certification Academy in 2014.
+She continues to deepen and broaden her training in Trauma Care and healing techniques.

 "There is a crack in everything ~ that's how the light gets in...."